laurenchen0631/English-Learning/articles/201907/20190715/Being a YouTube Celebrity.md

 		> 經濟膨脹的 |Showing marked economic inflation.| the overheated market for homes
 	- B.S. == Bullshit
 Viewers try to enact drama on her.
 They speculate about which YouTuber she’s dating, or which friends she’s on the outs with.
 They worry about or criticize how she looks.
 Some declare her fake, because she’s been doing content with advertisers.
-	- on the outs 與..不合 == in a state of disagreement or unfriendliness
+	- on the outs (with sb) 與..不合 == in a state of disagreement or unfriendliness
 		> Dick is on the outs with his father.

 “It breaks me to bits when I see the backlash because her hair and makeup is this way or that way,” her mother said.
 “That’s what worries me.
 It makes her sad and hurts her feelings like any human being.
 Now it’s not just two girls in high school, we’re talking thousands of people on social media.”